Francisco Solano López: Legacy

+During the War of the Triple Alliance, Paraguay lost 25–33% of its territory to Argentina and Brazil.
+The worst consequence of the war was the catastrophic loss of population.
+At least 50% of Paraguayans died during the conflict, numbers to which it took many decades for the country to return.
+Of the disaster suffered by the Paraguayans at the outcome of the war, William D. Rubinstein wrote: "The normal estimate is that of a Paraguayan population of somewhere between 450,000 and 900,000, only 220,000 survived the war, of whom only 28,000 were adult males."

 There is a debate within Paraguay as to whether he was a fearless leader who led his troops to the end or whether he foolishly led Paraguay into a war that it could never win and nearly eliminated the country from the map.
 The debate was not helped by the revisionist stance taken by the Stroessner regime on national history.

-Conversely, he is considered by some Latin Americans as a champion for the rights of smaller nations against the imperialism of more powerful neighbors.
+Conversely, he is considered by some Latin Americans as a champion for the rights of smaller nations against the imperialism of more powerful neighbours.
 For example, Eduardo Galeano argues that he and his father continued the work of José Gaspar Rodríguez de Francia in defending Paraguay as "the only country that foreign capital had not deformed".

 There is an ongoing debate in Paraguay among historians on López's final words.
 The two versions are "Muero por mi patria" ("I die for my nation") or "Muero con mi patria" ("I die with my nation").
 (The latter may have been based on the testament of Luís de Camões.)
 In any case, Juan Silvano Godoi wrote on the event: